 Clicking noises, torque reversal 'clonks', or shudder and vibration when accelerating are all possible symptoms of worn C.V. joints.
-It should not be possible to discern any free play in a joint, but care must be taken not to confuse this with transmission backlash, which will certainly be evident.
-Any symptoms that could be due to worn driveshaft joint assemblies, should be investigated and rectified without delay, since a broken driveshaft can cause considerable damage.
-Safety considerations should always be accorded the highest priority.
+It should not be possible to discern any free play in a joint, but care must be taken not to confuse this with transmission backlash, which may be considerable.
+Any symptoms that could be due to worn driveshaft joint assemblies, should be investigated and rectified without delay, since safety considerations are always of paramount importance.